Giddius/Antipetros_Discord_Bot/glossary.md

 ---

-<h3><u>Cog</h3></u>
+<h3><u>Cogs</h3></u>

 <details><summary></summary>
 <br>

-Container for Commands.
-Simplified it is a Discord class.
+A container for commands.
+Simply put, it is a Discord class.
 As a class it is able to keep states.

 __Inside a Cog there can be defined__:
 - commands
-- listener
+- listeners
 - background loops

-It is implemented in a way, that it gets loaded like a plugin, therefore can be disabled, reloaded or unloaded easily.
+Cogs are implemented to fucntion and load like a plugin, therefore they can be disabled, reloaded or unloaded easily.
-Can also be seen as a kind of Category for commands.
-Each Cog has access to the bot itself and can therefore access bot attributes as well as other Cogs (in a complicated way).
+Also acts as a kind of category for commands.
+Each Cog has access to the bot itself and can therefore access bot attributes, as well as other Cogs.

 </details>